hilaelpeleg/-UniTube-/README.md

 even though it does not matter so much.

-#Features
-Registration Screen
+## Features

+### Sign up
 Allows users to create a new account with username, password, password confirmation, display name, and upload profile picture.

-Login Screen
+### Login Screen
 Provides a simple login form where users can enter their username and password to access the application.

-Video List Screen
-Displays a scrollable list of videos similar to the homepage of YouTube, including left menu, search functionality, and login button.

-Video Playback Screen
+### Home page
+The Home Page is the starting point of the application where users can view a list of videos.
+Users do not need to log in to access the Home Page.
+If users log in, they will be able to add, edit, and delete comments and videos.

+### Editing and Deleting videos and comments
+Editing and deleting videos and comments can only be done if you are logged in.
+These actions are available on the video viewing page.

+### Add a new video
+Adding a new video can be done through the "Add Video" button in the left menu.
+Only logged-in users can add new videos.

+### View Video Page
 Shows detailed information of a selected video, including title, description, video player, and interactive buttons like Like, Share, Comment with options to add, edit, and delete comments.

-Add New Video Screen
-Allows authenticated users to add new videos to the platform.
-The newly added videos are displayed in the video list screen but are not stored permanently (only in-memory for the session).

-Theme Toggle
-Includes a button to switch between dark mode and light mode for the application's theme.

-Project Workflow Development
-The project utilizes React components for the frontend development, managing different screens such as Registration, Login, Video List, Video Playback, and Add New Video.

-Styling
-CSS is used for styling components, ensuring a user-friendly and visually appealing interface inspired by the real YouTube application.

-Data Handling
-Video information is loaded dynamically from a JSON file, which contains at least 10 pre-defined videos.
-New videos added through the Add New Video screen are stored temporarily for the current session.

-User Authentication
-Basic authentication is implemented where users can register and login with their credentials.
-User data is managed within the application without external dependencies like Google accounts.

-Notes
-This application is a static prototype and does not feature server communication or persistent data storage.
-Future iterations may include these functionalities to enable real-time interaction between users and server-side data management.

-Screenshots
-Login Page

-SignUp Page

-Home Page

-View Video Page

-Add New Video Page

-These images are placeholders.
-Replace path/to/... with the actual paths to the images on your local setup.

-Contributing
-Contributions to the project are welcome.
-Please fork the repository and submit pull requests for review.

-License
-This project is licensed under the MIT License.
+Only logged-in users can add, edit, and delete comments, as well as edit the video and its details.
+Additionally, logged-in users can like or dislike a video.

+### Log out
+Logging out can be done through the menu, by clicking on the button below.